lauchunhin/NS-Shaft/README.md

 Welcome to the repository of **Jumping Jack: Platform Pursuit**, an exciting platform game written in assembly language.
 This game is a thrilling journey of agility and quick reflexes, where the player navigates through moving platforms.

+## Language Used

+This game is implemented in **MIPS Assembly Language**.
+MIPS (Microprocessor without Interlocked Pipelined Stages) is a reduced instruction set computer (RISC) instruction set architecture (ISA) developed by MIPS Computer Systems.

 ## Game Mechanics

 The core game logic revolves around the following key procedures: